 Filo or phyllo (Φύλλο in Greek), literally means leaf, is a very thin sheet of dough used to make pies and pastries.
 Pies (gr. πίτες) made from filo are deeply rooted in Greek tradition and they can be found in variable shapes and with different fillings, all over the country.

-The dough for filo is made with plain flour, water, a small amount of olive oil, and traditionally with also few drops of white wine vinegar.
-The mix is kneaded to form a coherent and pliable dough that is left to rest before rolled out to very thin sheets with the aid of a long and thin rolling pin.
+The dough for filo is made with plain (all-purpose) flour, water, a small amount of olive oil, and traditionally with also few drops of white wine vinegar.
+The mix is kneaded to form a coherent and pliable dough that is left to rest before rolled out into very thin sheets with the aid of a long and thin rolling pin.

 Several layers of filo are then placed into a pan enclosing a sweet or savoury filling.
 The assembled pie is baked until filo becomes golden brown in colour and crispy in texture.